puttsk/cuda-tutorial/lab01/README.md

 Time(%)      Time     Calls       Avg       Min       Max  Name 97.43%  1.81668s         1  1.81668s  1.81668s  1.81668s  vector_add(float*, float*, float*, int)
 ```

+## Wrap up

+In this tutorial, we demonstrate how to write a simple vector addition in CUDA.
+We introduced GPU kernels and its execution from host code.
+Moreover, we introduced the concept of separated memory space between CPU and GPU.
+We also demonstrate how to manage the device memory.

+However, we still not run program in parallel.
+The kernel execution configuration `<<<1,1>>>` indicates that the kernel is launched with only 1 thread.
+In the next [tutorial](../lab02), we will modify vector addition to run in parallel.

 ## Acknowledgments